 There are so many plums available at this time of year it's a crime not to make some effort to use as many as possible.
 Besides strong arming the family to take as many as possible and freezing loads for the winter, making plum wine and plum jam are quick and easy ways to gain from all that fruity goodness.

 Here's the recipe for plum wine.
 No chemicals are used, just all natural ingredients other than Milton baby liquid to sterilise equipment.
-A great Summer wine to make... if you fancy making an Autumn wine try my apple wine easy recipe, or for Spring my dandelion wine easy recipe.
+A great Summer wine to make.
+Why not try out some of the other Allotment Heaven easy recipes?

 Besides the desire to not waste a single plum, I started making this wine because I was fed up trying to find wine in the shops that didn't have the 'contains sulphites' message hidden away on the back label.
 Sulphites can cause allergies and a headache.